Luxembourg Resistance: Referendum and general strike

 Two of the Resistance's most notable feats were the referendum of 10 October 1941, and the general strike of September 1942.

 The planned census of 1941 contained three questions on people's nationality, native language and ethnicity.
-The German authorities intended for Luxembourgers to answer "German" to all three questions, thus accepting their annexation by Nazi Germany: this essentially made it a referendum on German rule.
-The Resistance organisations spread awareness of the nature and significance of the upcoming census, and distributed leaflets strongly encouraging the population to answer Dräimol Letzebuerg ("three times Luxembourgish").
-Initial results from straw polls showed that the population was following the Resistance's advice by an overwhelming majority, and the actual census on 10 October was cancelled, which was widely seen as a propaganda defeat for the Germans.
+The German authorities intended for Luxembourgers to answer "German" to all three questions, thus accepting annexation by Nazi Germany.
+Resistance organisations spread awareness of the nature and significance of the upcoming census, and distributed leaflets strongly encouraging the population to answer Dräimol Letzebuerg ("three times Luxembourgish").
+Initial results from straw polls showed that the population was following the advice by an overwhelming majority, and the actual census on 10 October was cancelled, which was widely seen as a propaganda defeat for the Germans.

-The 1942 general strike came about as a result of the introduction of conscription into the German military for young Luxembourgish males born between 1920 and 1927, announced on 30 August 1942.
+The 1942 general strike came about as a result of the introduction of conscription into the German military for Luxembourgish males born between 1920 and 1927, announced on 30 August 1942.